Savings account definition

-Savings accounts are accounts where you intend to hold money and access funds only occasionally.
-In this way, they sit somewhere between checking accounts and certificates of deposit (CDs):
+A traditional savings account is a type of bank account that earns interest and is intended to hold funds you access only occasionally.
+In this way, they sit somewhere between checking accounts and certificates of deposit (CDs).

 - Checking accounts are high activity accounts, which is why they're referred to as demand deposits.
 You deposit money into a checking account for the primary purpose of dispersing the money.
 Payments are typically made to either pay bills, spend funds using a debit card, or access cash through an ATM.
 This is why checking accounts come with paper checks, online bill payment capability, and debit cards.